Health Insurance for 18-Year-Olds (2026 Plan Year)

 $7,061

-Keep in mind that these averages don’t include Marketplace savings.
-Many 18-year-olds qualify for premium tax credits based on household income, which can bring prices down significantly.
+*These averages don’t include Marketplace savings.
+Many 18-year-olds qualify for premium tax credits based on household income, which can reduce prices.
 Your monthly cost also depends on where you live, the type of plan you choose and how much coverage you want.

 Compare Health Insurance Rates